scheinerman/SimplePolynomials.jl/README.md

 * `SimplePolynomial`: These are polynomials with exact coefficients (integers, rationals, Gaussian integers, Gaussian rationals, or `Mod`s).
-The objective is exactness perhaps at thMe expense of computational efficiency.
+The objective is exactness perhaps at the expense of computational efficiency.
 * `SimpleRationalFunction`: These are fractions whose numerator and denominator are `SimplePolynomial`s.